Saturday, February 7, 2015

 Yasmin: It can be.
 Just like anything, if you put in the time and effort to work, you will get paid.
 I was fortunate enough to be loved and desired.
 If you follow my career, you’ll realize that I attempt to reach for stardom.
 There was no promotion or networking to really play the game.
 My success truly came from fans and their marketing of me.

-Monika: Some transgender activists say that transgender adult movies create a negative image of the whole transgender community.
-What would be your answer in this respect?
+Monika: Some transgender activists argue that adult films featuring transgender women create a negative image of the community.
+How do you respond to that criticism?

 Yasmin: They need to step back with that perspective and analyze the circumstances before judging or casting a stone.
 Adult entertainment is not the transgender movement’s enemy here.
 Society’s inability to understand transgender people and embrace that diversity is the enemy.
 Porn exists with or without transgender people.
 This is more of a social moral debate in which the transgender community is not excluded.